MooersLab/bayesian-data-analysis-voice-in/README.md

 I use the verb `insert` in front of the name for the computer code or equation that I want to insert.
 I use the verb `expand` to expand acronyms.
 I use `url` to insert a URL.
+I use `open` to open a specific website.
+I use `display` for equations in the display mode.
+I use `inline` for inline equations in sentences.

 ## Status
 Ready to use but still under development.